HL7NZ/hpi/input/pagecontent/searchPractitioner.md

 2. The integrating application sends an HTTP GET request for the Practitioner resource using the nursing council identifier to identify the practitioner whose information is being requested.
 E.g. GET(Endpoint)/Practitioner?identifier=https://standards.digital.health.nz/ns/nursing-council-id‘\|’999999
 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
 4. The Practitioner resource is retrieved from the HPI - ALT: Practitioner not found.
 OperationOutcome resource returned
-5. The response containing the Practitioner resource is returned
+5. The response containing a bundle with a single Practitioner resource is returned
-6. The integrating application displays the matching practitioner to the use
+6. The integrating application displays the matching practitioner to the user

 [For a full list of identifiers click here](https://fhir.org.nz/ig/base/namingSystems.html)